-When students receive a letter/package, an e-mail notification will be sent to their CIA e-mail address stating they have a package to pick up at either The Lockers located in the Mail Center hallway or at the Service Window.
+When students receive a letter/package, an e-mail notification will be sent to their CIA e-mail address stating they have a package to pick up at either The Lockers or at the Service Window.
 A reminder message will be automatically sent several times.